This is the annual report for CottonTails, registered charity, detailing how the charity performed during the previous year.

 General

-CottonTails® has continued with the Direct Rehoming Service throughout 2023, and it successfully fulfils our aims.
-This service utilises our website and Facebook pages to facilitate the efficient placement of rabbits and guinea pigs into suitable new homes, and whilst the service is free, many satisfied owners donate to CottonTails® in gratitude for our services.
+CottonTails® has continued with the Direct Rehoming Service throughout 2024, and it continues to successfully fulfil our aims.
+This service utilises our website and Facebook pages to place rabbits and guinea pigs into suitable new homes efficiently, and whilst the service is free, some satisfied owners donate to CottonTails® in gratitude for our services.

-We have also continued with the neutering grant scheme, the new owner of any unneutered rabbit or single male guinea pig adopted through the Direct Rehoming Service being offered a £60 grant towards neutering and £40 towards vaccination, payable to the veterinary practice that will carry out the procedure.
+We have also continued with the neutering grant scheme.
+The new owner of any unneutered rabbit or single male guinea pig adopted through the Direct Rehoming Service was offered a £60 grant towards neutering and £40 towards vaccination, payable to the veterinary practice used.

 The advantage of animals being rehomed directly from their owners is self-evident – enabling assistance to every animal rehome enquiry without having to address accommodation limitations.
 Most rabbits and guinea pigs were successfully placed in suitable new homes within a month.

-I continue to respond to many emails and messages daily regarding advice about rabbit and guinea pig welfare issues, and the claw clipping, grooming and general check-up services are well used.
-Slightly more owners contacted me via our Facebook page for rehoming requests compared to using our website email facility (56% compared to 44% for email).
+I continue to respond to many emails and messages daily regarding advice about rabbit and guinea pig welfare, and the claw clipping, grooming and general check-up services are well used.
+Email was the more popular contact method; 59% of owners contacted via email to rehome their rabbits, and 79% of guinea pig owners chose this method to rehome their pets.

 We are very pleased to be joining forces with Bristol Animal Rescue Centre (Bristol A.R.C.) to improve rabbit welfare in Bristol and the surrounding area.
 We will be providing funding to Bristol A.R.C. to cover the cost of neutering rabbits through Bristol A.R.C.’s outreach services.
 Eligible rabbit owners seeking support with neutering and vaccinating their rabbits can find out more on Bristol A.R.C.’s website here: Outreach Clinics